coblox/bobtimus/README.md

 - Even if we were to increase the search range, it would only delay the problem and make the `scantxoutset` call longer and longer
 - If the output related to the last address used is already spent, at reboot, Bobtimus cannot guess such that such address were used (**spent** output are not returned by `scantxoutset`) and hence will re-use it

-Finally, because `scantxoutset` only returns _unspent_ outputs, it is not straightforward (or possible?) to create an algorithm that would scan 1000 keys at a time.
+Finally, because `scantxoutset` only returns _unspent_ outputs, it is not straightforward (or possible?) to create an algorithm that would progressively scan a limited range of keys at a given time.

 If within a given range, let's say scanning key 2000 to 3000, no UTXO is found does it mean that, either:

-1. None of the keys from 2000 to 3000 were used and scanning can stop
+1. None of the keys from 2000 to 3000 were used and scanning can stop?
-2. Keys from 2000 to 3000 were used and scanning should proceed to 3000-4000 range
+2. Keys from 2000 to 3000 were used and scanning should proceed to 3000-4000 range?

 Because of this uncertainty, it is not possible to create an algorithm only using `bitcoind` that can certify that all Bitcoin funds are use by Bobtimus.